HighTower Advisors LLC Acquires 82,266 Shares of Vanguard Mega Cap Growth ETF (NYSEARCA:MGK)

-HighTower Advisors LLC lifted its holdings in Vanguard Mega Cap Growth ETF (NYSEARCA:MGK – Get Rating) by 41.1% in the fourth quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 282,405 shares of the company’s stock after acquiring an additional 82,266 shares during the period.
-HighTower Advisors LLC owned 0.51% of Vanguard Mega Cap Growth ETF worth $73,637,000 at the end of the most recent reporting period.
+HighTower Advisors LLC raised its holdings in Vanguard Mega Cap Growth ETF (NYSEARCA:MGK – Get Rating) by 41.1% during the 4th quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 282,405 shares of the company’s stock after acquiring an additional 82,266 shares during the quarter.
+HighTower Advisors LLC owned approximately 0.51% of Vanguard Mega Cap Growth ETF worth $73,637,000 as of its most recent filing with the Securities & Exchange Commission.

-Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
-Millennium Management LLC bought a new position in Vanguard Mega Cap Growth ETF during the second quarter valued at approximately $500,000.
-Truist Financial Corp boosted its stake in Vanguard Mega Cap Growth ETF by 6.0% during the third quarter.
-Truist Financial Corp now owns 33,892 shares of the company’s stock valued at $7,957,000 after buying an additional 1,922 shares during the last quarter.
-Moors & Cabot Inc. bought a new position in Vanguard Mega Cap Growth ETF during the third quarter valued at approximately $94,000.
-Meeder Asset Management Inc. boosted its stake in Vanguard Mega Cap Growth ETF by 137.2% during the third quarter.
-Meeder Asset Management Inc. now owns 427 shares of the company’s stock valued at $100,000 after buying an additional 247 shares during the last quarter.
-Finally, Private Ocean LLC bought a new position in Vanguard Mega Cap Growth ETF during the third quarter valued at approximately $64,000.
+Several other hedge funds have also recently modified their holdings of MGK.
+AE Wealth Management LLC lifted its holdings in shares of Vanguard Mega Cap Growth ETF by 156.9% in the 4th quarter.
+AE Wealth Management LLC now owns 567,167 shares of the company’s stock worth $147,894,000 after buying an additional 346,360 shares during the period.
+Assetmark Inc. increased its position in Vanguard Mega Cap Growth ETF by 6.2% during the 3rd quarter.
+Assetmark Inc. now owns 4,707,898 shares of the company’s stock valued at $1,105,414,000 after buying an additional 276,076 shares in the last quarter.
+Moors & Cabot Inc. acquired a new position in Vanguard Mega Cap Growth ETF during the 3rd quarter valued at about $94,000.
+Morgan Stanley increased its position in Vanguard Mega Cap Growth ETF by 11.7% during the 3rd quarter.
+Morgan Stanley now owns 1,613,385 shares of the company’s stock valued at $378,823,000 after buying an additional 169,388 shares in the last quarter.
+Finally, Sage Advisory Services Ltd.Co. acquired a new position in shares of Vanguard Mega Cap Growth ETF in the fourth quarter valued at about $29,715,000.

 - Get a free copy of the StockNews.com research report on Vanguard Mega Cap Growth ETF (MGK)